 Actual rolled bars can also be evaluated, but each individual size must then be tested.
 Again a minimum of six bars per size/heat must be evaluated to qualify the entire heat at the given diameter.

 SGS MSi has a close relationship with an open die forger that permits rapid turn-around of test samples to meet critical delivery requirements.
 Our technicians are trained on two shifts to provide rapid machining and examinations after forging.
-SGS MSi is a leader in frequency severity examinations to over ten different mills.
+SGS MSi is a leader in frequency severity examinations to over multiple different mills.